Symphony No. 102 (Haydn): Background

 It was completed in the summer of 1794, and premiered at benefit concerts at the King's Theatre in May 1795.
 It is now believed by many scholars to be the symphony at the premiere of which a chandelier fell from the ceiling of the concert hall in which it was performed.
 According to the Morning Chronicle (3 February 1795), "The last movement was encored; and not withstanding an interruption by the accidental fall of one of the chandeliers, it was performed with no less effect."
 The audience escaped unharmed, supposedly because they had rushed the stage to get a better view of Haydn.
 It was long believed that this "miracle" event took place at the premiere of his Symphony No. 96, which had happened in 1791.

 Movements

 The work is in standard four-movement form and scored for two flutes, two oboes, two bassoons, two horns, two trumpets, timpani and strings.
+It is the only symphony in the second set (99-104) of so called London Symphonies (93-104) where the composer dispenses with the clarinets.